cardano-foundation/CIPs/cip-observe-script-type/README.md

 We propose to augment the script context to include information about the observation scripts that are executed in the transaction.

 Changing the script context will require a new Plutus language version in the ledger to support the new interface.
-The change is: a new field is added to the script context which represents the list of observation scripts that must validate the transaction.
+The change is: a new field is added to the script context which represents the list of observers that must be present in the transaction.
-The observation scripts in the list are represented by their hash.

 The interface for old versions of the language will not be changed.
 Scripts with old versions cannot be spent in transactions that include observation scripts, attempting to do so will be a phase 1 transaction validation failure.